-• Find something you can agree with them about, such as highlighting that everyone wants to stop the spread of HIV Address their concerns and explain why oral PrEP is an important addition to combination prevention of HIV 12.
+- Find something you can agree with them about, such as highlighting that everyone wants to stop the spread of HIV - Address their concerns and explain why oral PrEP is an important addition to combination prevention of HIV - 12.
 Explain that you will be asking for volunteers to step into the circle and play the role of a community member with a concern or question about oral PrEP.
-You will then be asking for someone else to step into the circle and respond.
-13. Demonstrate this by stepping into the circle, introducing yourself as a community leader, and expressing a concern about oral PrEP.
-14. Ask for a volunteer to step into the circle and respond to your concern.
-15. Once the discussion has come to an end, ask the volunteer to play the role of a community member.
-Ask them to introduce themselves and ask a question or express a concern.
-16. Ask for a volunteer to step into the circle and respond to their concern.
-17. Repeat this activity until everyone has had a turn.
-18. Once the activity has come to an end, bring participants into a circle for reflection.
-REFLECT FACILITATION TIPS ACTIVITY: Reflection Circle 1.
-Using the questions below as a guide, engage participants in a discussion about what they learned and how it will support them in their roles as HIV Prevention Ambassadors.
-SUGGESTED REFLECTION QUESTIONS • What did you think of that activity? • Have you heard the questions and concerns raised in this activity within your communities? • Do you think you will feel comfortable talking to people in the community about oral PrEP?
-Let Ambassadors know that it is up to them to choose what activities • What groups do you think will be most challenging they feel comfortable doing as Ambassadors, If they do not feel
+You will then be asking for someone else to step into the circle and respond. - 13.
+Demonstrate this by stepping into the circle, introducing yourself as a community leader, and expressing a concern about oral PrEP. - 14.
+Ask for a volunteer to step into the circle and respond to your concern. - 15.
+Once the discussion has come to an end, ask the volunteer to play the role of a community member.
+Ask them to introduce themselves and ask a question or express a concern. - 16.
+Ask for a volunteer to step into the circle and respond to their concern. - 17.
+Repeat this activity until everyone has had a turn. - 18.
+Once the activity has come to an end, bring participants into a circle for reflection.

+1. Using the questions below as a guide, engage participants in a discussion about what they learned and how it will support them in their roles as HIV Prevention Ambassadors.

-- to talk to and gain support from? - Who can support you to influence community attitudes?
+- What did you think of that activity? - Have you heard the questions and concerns raised in this activity within your communities? - Do you think you will feel comfortable talking to people in the community about oral PrEP? - What groups do you think will be most challenging to talk to and gain support from? - Who can support you to influence community attitudes?